edouardklein/gitkv/README.md

 ### Documentation

-Read the documentation FIXME(doc url) to understand how to use FIXME(name).
+Read the documentation gitkv(doc url) to understand how to use gitkv.

 ### In the cloned repo